manvendrarai2002/GRPtasker/README.md

 # GRP Tasker

-GRP Tasker is a full-stack task and team management application designed to help modern teams streamline their workflow and boost productivity[cite: 1]. [cite\_start]It's built with a robust tech stack to provide a comprehensive and efficient user experience
+GRP Tasker is a full-stack task and team management application designed to help modern teams streamline their workflow and boost productivity.It's built with a robust tech stack to provide a comprehensive and efficient user experience

 -----